Ettore Spalletti (Cappelle sul Tavo, 1940 - Spoltore, 2019) is an Italian painter and sculptor currently among the most famous and best quoted.

 Ascribable to the Minimal tendency, his research has focused since the late 1960s on the essentiality of the monochrome - applied on wood, marble or metal sculptures - which wants to reconfigure the light and color of the environment in which it is inserted.

-In 1996 he took part in a Public Art progect in reinterpretating the space of the morgue at the Raymond Pointcaré hospital in Garches, near Paris (Salle des Départs, 1996): the five rooms are repainted in a pale blue and the objects in his interior, in black and white marble, are arranged on slightly rounded and not orthogonal lines that contradict the maximum simplicity of the proposed shapes; the result is an environment of limpid serenity which succeeds in the extremely difficult aim of "humanizing" that place.
+In 1996 he took part in a Public Art project in reinterpretating the space of the morgue at the Raymond Pointcaré hospital in Garches, near Paris (Salle des Départs, 1996): the five rooms are repainted in a pale blue and the objects in his interior, made of black and white marble, are arranged on slightly rounded and not orthogonal lines that contradict the maximum simplicity of the proposed shapes; the result is an environment of limpid serenity which succeeds in the extremely difficult aim of "humanizing" that place.

-In the same year, the historic headquarters of the Galleria d'Arte Maggiore G.A.M. of Bologna dedicated an exhibition to the artist entitled "Giorgio Morandi.
+In the same year, the historic headquarters of Galleria d'Arte Maggiore G.A.M. in Bologna dedicated an exhibition to the artist entitled Giorgio Morandi.
 Ettore Spalletti.
-Dialogo di Luce / Dialogue of light"(Silvana Editoriale, 2014): the installation was curated by Ettore Spalletti himself, giving life more to an installation than a simple exhibition.
+Dialogo di Luce / Dialogue of light (Silvana Editoriale, 2014): the installation was curated by Ettore Spalletti himself, giving life more to an installation than a simple exhibition.